 Guaranteed issue life insurance

 A guaranteed issue life insurance plan could be a good option if you have a pre-existing condition because the policies are guaranteed to be issued.
-There is usually no medical exam, so those with pre-existing conditions may be able to more easily get coverage through this type of life insurance policy, although rates are generally more expensive and coverage amounts are lower than other types of coverage.
+There is usually no medical exam, so those with pre-existing conditions may be able to more easily get coverage through this type of life insurance policy.
+Guaranteed issue rates tend to be more expensive and coverage amounts are lower than other types of life insurance.
 Additionally, a guaranteed issue life policy offers lifetime coverage.
 As long as premiums are paid, you should have coverage until you pass away.
 Rates should stay the same for the life of the policy.

 Term life insurance